 Embroidery thread is generally available in 3 main types of yarn: Rayon, Polyester and Cotton.
 There are also some specialty threads like metallic and fire resistant threads, but for the purpose of this article we are gong to stick with the main ones you will be using.

-Embroidery threads are usually available in several different thread weights, with 40 being the most common followed by the finer and lighter 60wt.
-The higher the number, the thinner the thread. #40 wt thread should be your go to thread for all around everyday embroidery.
-When you have designs with fine small detail or small lettering you want to use 60wt thread.
+Embroidery threads are usually available in several different thread weights, with 40 being the most common.
+The majority of embroidery designs are digitized for 40-weight thread.
+The 40 weight thread should be your go to thread for all around everyday embroidery.

 The second most common is the finer and lighter 60 weight.
 You would want to use it anywhere fine detail or small lettering is required and for decorative stitching on delicate fabrics.
 When you have a design digitized, you should try to indicate which areas of the design will be stitched in 60 weight so that the digitizer can try to avoid having to use fill.